 However, most of the recent empirical evidence lends itself to hypotheses suggesting decreases in violence.
-Bisschop, Kastoryano and van der Klaauw (forthcoming) evaluate the opening of legal street prostitution zones in 25 cities in the Netherlands on registered sexual abuse and rape and find that legal street prostitution zones are associated with a 30-40% decrease in sexual abuse and rape.
-Nguyen (2016) finds reducing costs to opening massage parlors leads to as much as a 28% decrease in rape offenses in California.
+Bisschop et al. (2017) evaluate the opening of legal street prostitution zones in twenty-five cities in the Netherlands on registered sexual abuse and rape and find that legal street prostitution zones are associated with a 30-40% decrease in sexual abuse and rape.
+Nguyen (2016) finds reducing costs to opening massage parlours leads to as much as a 28% decrease in rape offences in California.